officebeats/matrix-iptv/README.md

 ## 🎬 How to Run

+The app will **auto-launch** instantly after installation! 🚀

-Simply open any terminal and type:
+For future sessions, simply open any terminal and type:

 ```bash
 matrix-iptv